adobe/spectrum-web-components/packages/alert-dialog/README.md

 ## Description

-`sp-alert-dialog` supplies an attribute based interface for the managed custmization of an `sp-alert-dialog` element and the light DOM supplied to it.
+`sp-alert-dialog` displays important information that users need to acknowledge.
+When used directly the `sp-alert-dialog` element surfaces a `slot` based API for deep customization of the content to be included in the overlay.

 ### Usage